Freemium: Types of product limitations

-Some software and services make all of the features available for free for a trial period, and then at the end of that period revert to operating as a feature-limited free version (e.g. Online Armor Personal Firewall).
+Some software and services make all of the features available for free for a trial period, and then at the end of that period revert to operating as a feature-limited free version.
 The user can unlock the premium features on payment of a license fee, as per the freemium model.
 Some businesses use a variation of the model known as "open core", in which the unsupported, feature-limited free version is also open-source software, but versions with additional features and official support are commercial software.

 Significance

 In June 2011, PC World reported that traditional anti-virus software had started to lose market share to freemium anti-virus products.
 By September 2012, all but two of the 50 highest-grossing apps in the Games section of Apple's iTunes App Store supported in-app purchases, leading Wired to conclude that game developers were now required to choose between including such purchases or foregoing a very substantial revenue stream.
 Beginning in 2013, the digital distribution platform Steam began to add numerous free-to-play and early-access games to its library, many of which utilized freemium marketing for their in-game economies.
 Due to criticism that the multiplayer games falling under this category were pay-to-win in nature or were low-quality and never finished development, Valve has since added stricter rules to its early-access and free-to-play policies.